icon-project/documentation/references/swift-sdk.md

 #### Asynchronous query

-You can request a query asynchronously using a `async` closure as below.
+You can request a query asynchronously using an `async` closure as below.

 ```swift
 iconService.getLastBlock().async { (result) in